wp-plugins/pdf24-post-to-pdf/readme.txt

 Donate link: http://www.pdf24.org/
 Tags: pdf, create pdf, convert to pdf, article to pdf, pdf plugin, pdf widget Requires at least: 1.5.0
-Tested up to: 3.1
+Tested up to: 3.2.1
-Stable tag: 3.1.1
+Stable tag: 3.2.0

 A plugin to convert articles to PDF.
-Visitors can make a copy of articles in form of a PDF.
+Visitors can create a PDF of articles in blog.
 Contents in created PDF files are linked with your blog.

 == Description ==

-This plugin enables your readers to convert one or more articles to pdf files.
-Therefore a little box is shown below every article, in the sidebar, on the top or bottom of each page or wherever in your wordpress blog.
+This plugin enables your readers to convert one or more articles to PDF files.
+Therefore a little box is shown below every article, in the sidebar, on the top or bottom of each page or wherever in your wordpress blog where you place some peace of code.

 The plugin provides two modes to create PDF files.
 The first mode is the email mode.
-In that mode each box has a field in which a visitor has to enter an email address to which the created PDF will be sent.
+In that mode each box has a field in which a visitor has to enter an email address to which the created PDF will is sent.
 The second mode is the direct download mode.
 No email address is needed in that mode.
 Each PDF box or each PDF link creates the PDF directly and the user has to download the created PDF.

-A PDF box/link below or above each article creates a PDF only of the approriate article.
+A PDF box/link below or above each article creates a PDF only of the corresponding article.
 A PDF widget box in the sidebar or above or below all articles creates a PDF from all articles on the page.

-The PDF boxes, PDF links and the format of the PDF file can be customized by CSS.
+The PDF boxes, PDF links and the format of the PDF file can be customized by CSS and templates.
 Furthermore you can configure some other parts of the plugin.
 Plugin settings are provided in Wordpress admin area in settings section.

+Your server or your webspace where your blog is hosted does not need any special modules to run this plugin.
+Just install it and it will work.

 == Installation ==

-1. Unpack the plugin zip archive in your wordpress plugin folder `/wp-content/plugins/`
+1. Unpack the plugin zip archive in your wordpress plugin folder `/wp-content/plugins/` or use your Wordpress plugin manager to download the plugin.
 1. Activate the plugin through the 'Plugins' menu in WordPress admin area
 1. Configure the plugin in wordpress admin area Settings->PDF24 Plugin

-By default the pdf plugin is configured to display a small PDF box below each article.
+By default the PDF plugin is configured to display a small PDF box below each article.
 You can change that in settings.
-The pdf plugin can display boxes above or below each article, in the sidebar, on top or bottom of each page or you can place a PDF link everywhere in your blog.
+The PDF plugin can display boxes above or below each article, in the sidebar, on top or bottom of each page or you can place a PDF link everywhere in your blog.
 To enable or disable some of these boxes simply change the plugin settings.

-If you want to use the pdf sidebar widget you have to enable the sidebar plugin.
+If you want to use the PDF sidebar widget you have to enable the sidebar plugin.
 Then open the widget section and put the widget into the sidebar.

-If you want to use the pdf top/bottom box or the link plugin you have to insert some peace of code into a template file where the box or the link shall appear.
+If you want to use the PDF top/bottom box or the link plugin you have to insert some peace of code into a template file where the box or the link shall appear.

 Insert the following code into the theme file `header.php` or `footer.php`, where the top/bottom PDF bar shall be shown.

-`<!-- Start pdf24.org top/bottom plugin -->`
 `<?php pdf24Plugin_topBottom(); ?>`
-`<!-- End pdf24.org top/bottom plugin -->`

 Insert the following code into any theme file, where you want to display a PDF link.

-`<!-- Start pdf24.org PDF link plugin -->`
 `<?php pdf24Plugin_link(); ?>`
-`<!-- End pdf24.org PDF link plugin -->`

 == Screenshots ==